skycluster-project/skycluster-docs/source/en/0.1.0/getting-started/skycluster-configs.rst

       labels:
         skycluster.io/managed-by: skycluster
     spec:
-      # This is the name of the cluster that you used when deploying the
-      # SkyCluster helm chart
-      namespace: skycluster
       # The public IP of the api server running SkyCluster controller
       apiServer: A.B.C.D:6443
       # If set to true, the SkyCluster operator will deploy submariner